gyke69/compiled-zsign/README.md

 # Compiled zsign + Signing script
- in this repository i will compile the latest version of zsign, inclduing signing scipt.
+ in this repository i will compile and release the latest version of zsign, inclduing signing scipt.

 # let's get started!